lennartbrandin/profiling-report/profiling/main.typ

   supervisor: none,
   abstract: [
     Performance profiling is a method of analyzing where execution time is spent.
-    Using profiling tools, it is possible to yield "sections of code that, if optimized, would yield the best overall speed-up."
+    Using profiling tools, it is possible to locate performance hotspots @bernecky_profiling_1989 which are "sections of code that, if optimized, would yield the best overall speed-up." @graham_gprof_1982 \
+    To achieve this, the written user code is executed and recorded as a call graph, i. e. the relationship between a function and those it is calling.
+Such a recording can provide information about the number of calls and time spent in each function.
   ],
   acronyms: [
     #heading(outlined: false)[Acronyms Index]

     #print-glossary(glossary, disable-back-references: true)
   ],
-  bibliography: bibliography("literature.bib"),
+  bibliography: bibliography("literature.bib", full: true),
   acknowledgements: none,
 )